asish918/pre-kdu/docs/java-oops/exercise.md

 Look into the `/java_oops` folder of the Github Repository you just created.
 Open it using VS Code/Intellij or any other editor of your choice.

 Open the `App.java` program and read the question properly.
 Implement the necessary classes and functions.
-Make sure the names of the classes and all of the mentioned functions.

 You can add new classes in separate files to make the code more modular.